devKangMinHyeok/devKangMinHyeok.github.io/content/blog/suspense-deep-dive/index.md

 >
 > - Data fetching with Suspense-enabled frameworks like Relay and Next.js
 > - Lazy-loading component code with lazy
+> - Reading the value of a cached Promise with `use`
 >
 > Suspense does not detect when data is fetched inside an Effect or event handler.
 >